 5. TOTO Aquia Dual Flush Elongated Two-Piece Toilet – Most Modern Looking

 The TOTO Aquia features a two-piece wall hung design which enables you to customize the toilet height according to your needs.
-Combined with the elongated bowl, this results in good sitting experience and maximum comfort.
+Combined with the elongated bowl, this results in a good sitting experience and maximum comfort.

 The solid waste is effectively removed by virtue of a dual-max flushing mechanism.
 There are 2 chrome buttons on the top of the tank that lets you trigger a flush for either solid or light waste.